Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

-The above analysis shows that every flowline entering the fold with initial $t$-coordinate in $(e^{-s_0}t_0, t_0)$ cycles through Case 1 sufficiently many times (if necessary) to reach Case 2, which is then cycled through indefinitely; see Figure \ref{fig:box2}.
+The above analysis shows that every flowline entering the fold with initial $t$-coordinate in $(e^{-s_0}t_0, t_0)$ cycles through Case 1 sufficiently many times to reach Case 2, which is then cycled through indefinitely; see Figure \ref{fig:box2}.
 The flowline spirals around $\underline{z=z_0}\cap \underline{t=t_0}$, never exiting the fold.
 This completes the proof of Lemma \ref{lemma:PL_box_fold_holonomy_low} when $z_0 \geq t_0$.

-The casework for a fold with $z_0 < t_0$ is essentially identical, if not more tedious because of the presence of a third case.
-Again, we refer to Figure \ref{fig:box2}. \end{proof}
+The casework for a fold with $z_0 < t_0$ is identical but more tedious because of the presence of a third case.
+As we do not use this type of fold in the rest of paper, we refer to Figure \ref{fig:box2}. \end{proof}

-Before moving on to piecewise-linear box folds in higher dimensions, we include a remark on the holonomy of a box fold under a shift in the symplectization direction.
-We have defined $\Pi^{PL}$ as a fold with $s$-support $[0,s_0]$, but it will be necessary for us to install box folds with symplectization support in some other interval $[s_1, s_2]$, where $s_2 - s_1 = s_0$.
+\begin{remark}[Symplectization support] We have defined $\Pi^{PL}$ as a fold with $s$-support $[0,s_0]$, but it will be necessary for us to install box folds with symplectization support in some other interval $[s_1, s_2]$, where $s_2 - s_1 = s_0$.
 The only change to the characteristic foliation is that the $(t,z)$-slope on $\underline{s=s_1}$ is $-e^{s_1}$, and on $\underline{s=s_2}$ it is $-e^{s_2}$.
-It should be clear from the proof of Lemma \ref{lemma:PL_box_fold_holonomy_low}, and in particular Figure \ref{fig:box2}, that such a fold with $z_0 \geq e^{s_1}t_0$ has identical holonomy to a box fold installed with $z_0 \geq t_0$ and symplectization support in $[0,s_1]$.
+The proof of Lemma \ref{lemma:PL_box_fold_holonomy_low}, see also Figure \ref{fig:box2}, implies that such a fold with $z_0 \geq e^{s_1}t_0$ has identical holonomy to a box fold installed with $z_0 \geq t_0$ and symplectization support in $[0,s_0]$.
 In other words, the holonomy of a box fold only depends on the symplectization \textit{length}, and not the actual interval, provided we increase $z_0$ accordingly.
 This poses no problem for us.
-In the future, when we say ``install a box fold with $s$-support $[s_1,s_2]$'' it will be understood that the $z$-parameter is adjusted accordingly to mimic the model computations above.
+In the future, we will say ``install a box fold with $s$-support $[s_1,s_2]$'' with the understanding that that the $z$-parameter is adjusted accordingly. \end{remark}